isAdamBailey/portfolio-3/source/_posts/vue-search-input-speech-recognition.md

 </style>
 ```

 Please add your own styles as you see fit.
-I'm using Tailwind.css classes here.
-In my application i also used an SVG
+I'm using [Tailwind.css](https://tailwindcss.com/) classes here.
+In my application,
-to apply the styles to.
-This should just give a bask outline of how to add the styles.
+I also used an SVG inside the button to apply the styles to.
+This article should just give a basic outline of how to add the styles.

-I also have used InertiaJs in my application, so you may have to adjust the `searchMethod` method to fit your application.
+I also have used [InertiaJs](https://inertiajs.com/) in my application, so you may have to adjust the `searchMethod`
+method to fit how your application.

 Here is the entire component with the SpeechRecognition API added: